pynufft/pynufft/doc/source/manu/NUFFT_hsa.rst

 This can be faster at the cost of the extra precomputation times and extra memory.

 Instantiating an NUFFT_hsa instance also initiates the context and defines some instance attributes.
-The context is linked to the accelerator and the kernels are compiled on the selected context.
+The context is linked to the accelerator and the kernels are compiled on the chosen device.
 Instance attributes will be replaced later when plan() takes place.